Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Computational details of DR-SM

 Given the dimensionality reduction mapping $\mathcal{H}$ and the training set $\{\vect z^{(i)}\}_{i=1}^N$, the set $\{(\vect{\psi}_{\vect z}^{(i)},y^{(i)})\}_{i=1}^N$ can be obtained.
 Subsequently, we construct a conditional distribution model $f_{\hat Y|\vect{\vect\Psi_{\vect z}}}$ to predict $y$ given a feature vector.
 In this paper, we adopt the heteroscedastic Gaussian process (hGP) to model $f_{\hat Y|\vect{\vect\Psi_{\vect z}}}$.
 This selection is particularly relevant because of the inherent errors in feature space representation.
 Therefore, a model capable of accommodating noisy observations is preferred \cite{kim2024adaptive,kim2023estimation}.
 The prediction of the hGP model given $\vect{\vect\Psi}_{\vect z}=\vect{\vect\psi}_{\vect{z}_*}$ is expressed as: \cite{lazaro2011variational}

 where $\mu_{\hat{Y}|{\vect\Psi}_{\vect{z}}}({\vect\psi}_{\vect{z}_*})$ and $\sigma_{\hat{Y}|{\vect\Psi}_{\vect{z}}}^2({\vect\psi}_{\vect{z}_*})$ are respectively the conditional mean and variance.
-Details of the hGP model inference are given in \ref{App:B}.
-It is noteworthy that the hGP model is selected here for its desirable properties; however, alternative distribution models, such as stochastic polynomial chaos expansion \cite{zhu2021emulation}, kernel density estimation \cite{jia2017new}, and conditional deep surrogate models \cite{yang2019conditional}, can also be utilized.
+Details of the hGP model inference are given in \ref{App:hGP}.
+It is noted that the hGP model hyperparameters are calibrated once during the initial training stage, and remain fixed throughout the subsequent stochastic sampling procedure.
+The hGP model is selected in this paper due to its capacity to model heteroscedastic noise, which arises from compression errors in dimensionality reduction.
+However, the proposed framework is not restricted to this model and can readily accommodate alternative choices, such as KDE \cite{jia2017new} or conditional deep surrogates \cite{yang2019conditional}.